Methoxetamine

-Methoxetamine, abbreviated as MXE, is a dissociative hallucinogen that has been sold as a designer drug.
-It differs from many dissociatives such as ketamine and phencyclidine (PCP) that were developed as pharmaceutical drugs for use as general anesthetics in that it was designed specifically for recreational use.
-It is a rare example of a drug being so widely controlled without having an existing medical use.
+Methoxetamine (MXE) is a dissociative hallucinogen that has been sold as a designer drug.
+It differs from many dissociatives such as ketamine and phencyclidine (PCP) that were developed as pharmaceutical drugs for use as general anesthetics in that it was designed specifically to increase the antidepressant effects of ketamine.

 MXE is an arylcyclohexylamine.
 It acts mainly as an NMDA receptor antagonist, similarly to other arylcyclohexylamines like ketamine and PCP.

 Recreational use

 Effects

 MXE is reported to have a similar effect to ketamine.
 It was often believed to possess opioid properties due to its structural similarity to 3-HO-PCP, but this assumption is not supported by data, which shows insignificant affinity for the μ-opioid receptor by the compound.
 Recreational use of MXE has been associated with hospitalizations from high and/or combined consumption in the US and UK.
 Acute reversible cerebellar toxicity has been documented in three cases of hospital admission due to MXE overdose, lasting for between one and four days after exposure.

 MXE was designed in part in an attempt to avoid the urotoxicity associated with ketamine abuse; it was thought the compound's increased potency and reduced dose would limit the accumulation of urotoxic metabolites in the bladder.
-Like ketamine, MXE has been found to produce bladder inflammation and fibrosis after high dose, chronic administration in mice, although the dosages used were quite large.
+Like ketamine, MXE has been found to produce bladder inflammation and fibrosis after high dose chronic administration in mice, although the dosages used were quite large.
 Reports of urotoxicity in humans have yet to appear in the medical literature.